 The assumptions that will be used in this study for the Netherlands, will be collected through bilateral contacts with the Dutch TSO TenneT.
-They will be in line with those used for the Dutch national adequacy study ('Rapport Monitoring Leveringszekerheid' [23]), which is usually published in July.
+They will be in line with those used in the latest Dutch national adequacy study ('Rapport Monitoring Leveringszekerheid' [23]).